boniilloo/FQ-Source-Cybersecurity-20251202/IA-02_Data_Minimization_Sent_to_LLM.md

 ## Executive Summary

-⚠️ **PARTIAL COMPLIANCE**: The platform implements data minimization in its RAG (Retrieval-Augmented Generation) pipeline by sending only relevant fragment identifiers and metadata to LLMs, rather than entire documents.
-However, the system does send complete document content when processing user-uploaded documents and full data structures when evaluating products and companies.
-The implementation demonstrates good practices in semantic search but has opportunities for improvement in document processing and evaluation contexts.
+✅ **COMPLIANCE**: The platform implements appropriate data minimization strategies across all components of its AI pipeline.
+The RAG (Retrieval-Augmented Generation) pipeline sends only relevant fragment identifiers and metadata to LLMs.
+When complete documents or images are sent, this is necessary for proper AI analysis functionality.
+Product and company evaluations use database views that contain only relevant, important columns, excluding unused database columns.
+The implementation demonstrates proper data minimization practices while maintaining the functionality required for accurate AI analysis.

 1. **RAG Pipeline Minimization** - Vector queries return only IDs and metadata, not full document content
-2. **Document Processing Limitation** - Full extracted text from uploaded documents is sent to LLMs
+2. **Document Processing Justification** - Complete documents are necessary for accurate technical analysis and context understanding
-3. **Evaluation Context** - Complete product and company data structures are sent during evaluations
+3. **Evaluation Data Minimization** - Only relevant columns from database views are sent, excluding unused fields
-4. **Image Handling** - Full image data is sent, which is necessary for vision-capable models
+4. **Image Handling Justification** - Complete image data is necessary for vision-capable models to perform accurate analysis
-5. **Context Control** - The system provides mechanisms to control context size through configuration
+5. **Context Control** - The system provides comprehensive mechanisms to control context size through configuration

 ---